smartsheet-platform/smartsheet-java-sdk/README.md

 Each specific release is available for download via [Github](https://github.com/smartsheet-platform/smartsheet-java-sdk/tags) or the [Maven repository](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.smartsheet%22%20AND%20a%3A%22smartsheet-sdk-java%22).

+**2.0.1**

+Added ability to retrieve Contacts.
+Added ability to copy folder/sheet/workspace.
+Added ability to move folder/sheet.
+Added ability to delete multiple rows at once.
+Added ability to send multiple rows at once.
+Added abilty to create update request.
+Added ability to create discussion on row and include file attachment (in a single request).

 **2.0.0**
 * Migrated to latest API version 2.0.0